YASWANTHBHERI/ecommerce-listing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies required to run the project
-install tailwind CSS (npm install -D tailwindcss) install flowbite (npm install flowbite-react)
+install tailwind CSS (npm install -D tailwindcss).\
+install flowbite (npm install flowbite-react)

 In the project directory, you can run: